sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 * When testing, make sure you are using 127.0.0.1 as the server IP argument to the client and the same server port for both client and server programs.

 * If you are getting connection errors, try a different port between 10000 and 60000.

+* If your using WSL (Windows Subsystem for Linux) to test your code, note that there are some differences in how systemcalls work in WSL and Linux OS.

 ## Submission